-I've always been very body aware, and I like to keep in check by going for annual physicals, monthly therapy, checkups, check ins, to ensure that everything is functioning properly and in good condition.
+I've always been very body aware, and I like to keep in check by going for annual physicals, including therapy, to ensure that everything is functioning properly and in good condition.
 I mean really, if we provide maintenance to our cars when the parts are in need of care; we should also do the same for our bodies.
 It's that simple, in my mind.
 From physical health, to mental health, it's all the same to me.
 I keep up with all that I can, to make sure I'm healthy and on top of my game.
 The more you learn about your body and how it functions, the sooner you'll know when something is in need of attention.

 The struggle for answers started last summer, as I was getting sick every few weeks (possibly to do with my monthly cycle) where I experienced massive headaches, nausea, vomiting, cramps, and body fluids that were not of my usual norm.
 I was incredibly frustrated by it, and also tried to solve the issue on my own, because my doctor wasn't helping.
 Fortunately, the vomiting stopped when I switched to purified water (scary, living in a building with old plumbing), but I really do wonder if my fluctuating illness had more to do with my body adjusting to this foreign beast in my reproductive organs.
 Hormones work in incredible ways.
 Anything that goes out of whack, you don't have to wait long for your body to show you the signs.